Personal Identity and Uploading Mark

 Preservation of play-identity requires preservation of (token) numerical

-Therefore, not all replicas X, Y, Z… preserve play-identity of O. It is
+not all replicas X, Y, Z… preserve play-identity of O. It is pretty

 Preservation of play-identity requires preservation of (type) numerical

-Therefore, not all replicas X, Y, Z… preserve play-identity of O. It is
+not all replicas X, Y, Z… preserve play-identity of O. It is pretty

-no-branching argument fails.
-Thus, the no-branching argument, in both its token
+fails.
+Thus, the no-branching argument, in both its token and type formulation,

 identity10 and then see whether the no-branching argument has any